dg9vh/MMDVMHost-Websocketboard/README.md

   * `sudo systemctl start logtailer.service`

 Finally you should be able to get the new Dashboard calling the hostname of your hotspot and port 8000 (default) in your broser

+### If using DMRHost by BrandMeister-Team
+If you are using the DMRHost as replacement for MMDVMHost you should enable DMR-ID-Lookup within logtailer.ini by setting the corresponding option = 1
+Also take care to configure the filepath to the correct location of your DMRIds.dat.

+For updating the DMRIds.dat you can use the script you find in scripts-folder.

 ## Credits